christopherchristensen/summaries/cnf/mds/chapter2.md

 ## Terminal Emulation Program

-* enable users to log on and get direct access to legacy programs in a mainframe OS
+* Enable users to log on and get direct access to legacy programs in a mainframe OS
 * Regardless of access method, a terminal emulation program will be required
 * (PuTTY, Tera Term, SecureCRT, and OS X Terminal)